the MAC:

 History

-Many of our components and strategies will make history but you can’t make history without evolving from it.
-And our lack of history means we are not beholden to outdated philosophies, the desperate stranglehold of bureaucracy, or as you have learned – time and space.
+Many of our components and strategies will start a new history, but you can’t make history without evolving from it.
+And our lack of history means we are not beholden to outdated philosophies, the stranglehold of bureaucracy, or as you have learned – time and space.

 We don’t have what other schools have when it comes to history, but at least we are not stuck in history.